voxlz/kanjivg_data_processing/my_code/topics.md

 * History of kanji
 * What is unicode
 * Unicode and why many characters have multiple entries
-* Unicode and why characters change size depending on other characters.
+* Unicode and why characters change size depending on other characters. try removing inside brackets: (卄) | 艹
 * Unicode and why you cannot put () after ⿓ in code.
 * Why japanese is twice as hard to learn as other languages